valkyrienyanko/BrawlhallaSite/README.md

 # Brawlhalla Site
 ## About
-A website that displays statistics from the brawlhalla API.
+A website that displays information from the brawlhalla API.
+Note that you can click on any member in the clans list of members to display information about that user.

 Check out the latest deployments [here](https://github.com/valkyrienyanko/BrawlhallaSite/deployments).